-The George C. White building houses the Department of Animal Science and the famous UConn Dairy Bar.
-The building contains a "high tech" classroom, teaching laboratory, dairy processing laboratory, research laboratories, offices, conference rooms, computer studies room and library.
+The George C. White building houses the Department of Animal Science and the UConn Creamery.
+The building contains a "high tech" classroom, teaching laboratory, dairy processing laboratory, research laboratories, offices, conference rooms, and student library.
 It is used for undergraduate teaching, graduate and undergraduate research, faculty and staff offices and as a meeting place for student clubs in Animal Science.

 The Meat Science and Food Products Laboratory is located in the Ratcliffe Hicks building adjacent to the George C. White building.
 The Meat Science Laboratory is used primarily in the manufacturing of processed meat products.
 Equipment includes grinders, bowl choppers, mixers, steam-jacketed kettles, sausage stuffers, walk-in coolers and freezers, 10-needle cure injectors, smokehouse, and vacuum packager.
 Immediately adjacent to this is a general kitchen/ preparation area, and a 6-unit sensory panel.
 Sensory assessment of various food products is carried out as part of teaching and research programs within the department.

-The equine facilities at the University reflect the considerable interest shown in horses by the people of Connecticut.
 We currently maintain approximately 85 horses in the Department of Animal Science and specialize in the breeding of Morgans.
-Current facilities include... (please click on each thumbnail to see an enlarged photo of each unit)
+Current facilities include...

 The primary bloodlines in today's UConn Morgan Herd are based upon horses initially obtained from the United States Morgan Breeding Farm in the 1930s.
 The Horse Unit currently breeds five to six mares each year to produce enough foals to support its teaching and research programs.